 The first thing to do is determine which type of freezer is better for you, chest or upright.
 The main difference is the amount of space it takes up.
-An upright freezer has about the same footprint as a typical refrigerator and is convenient to use, since everything is on shelves and you’re not bending over.
+An upright freezer has about the same footprint as a typical refrigerator and is convenient, since everything is on shelves and you’re not bending over.
 A chest freezer is much more efficient, but it takes up more mudroom or basement real estate, and finding something inside it often involves the unpleasant prospect of digging.
 After that, it’s a matter of capacity.
-Budget will answer this question for many — more space typically means more money — but even if you don’t care how much money you spend, think twice before buying the very largest freezer.
+Budget will answer this question for many — more space typically means more money — but even if you don’t care how much you spend, think twice before buying the very largest freezer.
 “Get the size that you need, not bigger.
-Bigger is harder to fill, costs more to run, and makes it harder to find things,” says Tasha Greer, a homesteader and author of the upcoming book Grow Your Own Spices.
+Bigger is harder to fill, costs more to run, and makes it harder to find things,” says Tasha Greer, a homesteader and author of Grow Your Own Spices.
 Besides, most freezers can hold more than you might think: Greer says she fit 300 pounds of meat in a 7.2-cubic-foot freezer and 1,000 pounds of meat in a 15-cubic-foot freezer.

 The last major choice is between frost-free or manual defrost.
 (Frost is something all freezers have to deal with, and it often pops up as you introduce moisture to the freezer by opening the door.)
 If you opt for a chest freezer, in all likelihood it will be a manual defrost, which means you’ll have to periodically get the ice off of the freezer coils on your own.
 But with upright freezers, you’ll be given a choice.
 “When a refrigerator is frost-free, you’re adding components like fans that can break,” says Robert Maguire, owner of Rutland Appliances in Rutland, Vermont.
 “Your payoff is, you never have to defrost your freezer.”
 If your prime interest is longevity, Greer says, avoid the additional components of a frost-free freezer.
-“Those mechanisms can cut short the life of a freeze, so I skip them.”
+“Those mechanisms can cut short the life of a freezer, so I skip them.”

 Here are the experts’ recommendations, based on your needs.